 Previously, companies needed to respond to an answered phone within two seconds.
 Call-centre staff found that in this time they were sometimes unable to determine whether the call had been picked up by a person or an answering machine.

 Rules also stipulate that abandoned calls must not account for more than 3% of all calls made in the space of 24 hours.

 Campaigners against telemarketing have called the decision a loosening of the rules.

-According to research 3 billion telemarketing calls are received each year in the UK and consumers receive 1.2bn silent calls a year.
+According to Ofcom, 3bn telemarketing calls are received each year in the UK.
+Consumers receive 1.2bn silent calls a year.